PermutaTriangle/comb_spec_searcher/README.md

 as much as possible of S4.
 A nice goal would be at least all bases with four or more patterns.

-### Step 4, assuming there are still bases in S4 left: Gap matrices
+### Step 4, assuming there are still bases in S4 left :) : Gap matrices and more
 Vatter defined gap vectors for his enumeration schemes.
 In some sense they are tools for early termination of the nodes in the scheme.
 Our nodes are two-dimensional so we can define (completely analogously) gap matrices